pranav2811/pranav2811/readme.md

 **About Me 🧑**

 - 🤠 He/Him
-- 📕 Currently, I am studying Electronics and Computer engineering.
+- 📕 Currently, I am studying Computer Engineering.
-- 💻 I am Web developer with a passion for learning new technologies and solving problems.
+- 💻 I am an Android Developer with a passion for learning new technologies and solving problems.
 - 🌐 I am a huge fan of the open source ecosystem and I love contributing to open source projects.
-- 🚀 I have made some cool projects including an International Space station tracker. :artificial_satellite: and a Discord Bot 🤖
-- 🌠 Working on my portfolio website.
-- 🧑‍💻 Learning Blockchain developement and using solidity to create smart contracts.
 - 📚 Always trying to learn new technologies and frameworks and programming paradigms.

 * :handshake: I'm looking to collaborate with other developers and designers to create front-end and back-end applications.

 **Skills ⛰️**

-- 💻 Node.js **(Express.js)**
+- 💻 Android Development
-- Javascript
+- Java
-- React.js
+- Python
-- MongoDB
+- C++
-- Tailwind CSS & Bootstrap
-- 📝 HTML & CSS
-- Solidity
+- C
 </div>

 <div style="display:flex;flex-direction:row;justify-content:space-evenly;align-items:center;widht:100%">